In 2026, 3,900 campsites will have a swimming pool, representing more than half of all campsites in France.

 Lifeguard or not?

-Unlike paid pools, campsite swimming pools are not required to be supervised by a lifeguard.
+Unlike paid swimming pools, campsite swimming pools are not required to have a lifeguard on duty for public swimming.

-In this case, the campsite must inform the user that the pool is not supervised.
+In this case, the campsite must inform users that the pool is unsupervised.

 Mandatory safety equipment in the campsite's water area